-Pastor of Discipleship & College
+Pastor of College and Missions

 For as long as I can remember, I have seen the power of God at work.
 My parents work for the International Mission Board, so much of my childhood was watching God do marvelous things in the developing world.
 By God’s grace, my parents faithfully shared the gospel with me and I came to know Jesus as Lord and savior at a young age.
 I was raised in the Dominican Republic (before it was the go to tourist destination) and we loved it.
 By the end of elementary school, my parents were transferred to be over the Island of Cuba.
 Since Cuba is a communist country, we lived in south Florida and my parents would fly in and out to do ministry.

 When we moved to Florida, I immediately felt the need to try and fit in.
 Being raised in a foreign country had some advantages and disadvantages.
 The advantages were that I was able to pick up and understand culture with ease.
 This made it very easy to make friends.
 However, the disadvantage was that I learned that I could become a chameleon and become whoever was around me.
 This made some of my middle and high school years difficult for me spiritually.
 I fought really hard for acceptance and for approval and at times I would compromise my faith to get it.